AceFF: A State-of-the-Art Machine Learning Potential for Small Molecules

 \subsection{Torsion scans}

-For the Sellers et al torsion scan, we performed relaxed torsion scans.
+For the Sellers et al torsion scan, we performed relaxed torsion scans as done in \cite{smith_approaching_2019}.
 We used the GeomeTRIC\cite{wang2016geometry} package to perform geometry optimizations with the constrained torsion angles.
 We took the CCSD(T)/CBS conformation as the starting point for each optimization.
 To compare with the coupled cluster reference, we computed the relative energy of the torsion scan compared to the minimum energy along the scan.
-To report a single number from each torsion scan, we computed the mean absolute error of the scan from the reference scan (MAE).
+To report a single number from each torsion scan, we computed the mean absolute error of the scan from the reference CCSD(T)/CBS scan (MAE).

 For the Behara et al torsion scan we followed the protocol and scripts provided in~\cite{behara2024}: We evaluated the single-point energy of each geometry to calculate the torsion scans.
 For each torsion scan, we then computed the MAE compared to the reference scan as the difference in the relative energies.